 The Outdoor Warning Sirens should not be confused with the lightning detectors that are located at several Town parks as well as all LISD campuses.
 Additional information on the ThorGuard system may be found here.

 What To Do If Sirens Are Activated

 If you hear the sirens while you are outside, please go inside and seek shelter immediately and refer to a television or radio for further instructions.
 Please do not call 9-1-1 for severe weather information.
 Call 9-1-1 only to report life-threatening situations.
 To see siren locations, please refer to the Outdoor Warning Siren Locations Map.

 The siren will produce a steady tone signal for three minutes.
 The sound will have a natural decrease / increase due to the rotation of the siren head.
 The sirens will only be initiated in the case of severe weather directly threatening Flower Mound as reported by the National Weather Service, a storm spotter, or certain Town employees that meets at least one of the following criteria:

-- Reported hail of 1.25” in diameter or greater.
-(1 inch may be more appropriate for areas or events where large numbers of people are outdoors)
+- Reported hail of 1.50” in diameter or greater (or smaller for areas or events where large numbers of people are outdoors)

 - Rotation in a dangerous cloud or a tornado

 The Outdoor Warning Sirens are silently tested every day to ensure that the system is functioning correctly.
 Audible tests of the system are performed on the first Wednesday of every month at 1:00 p.m., weather permitting.